- Record player - Discover the magic of your vinyl collection

 - USB output: turntables with a built-in USB port offer the convenient ability to digitise discs for playback on other media.
 The sound signal is in fact transferred from the record player to a computer via USB cable.
 The signal will be recorded internally with a common audio recording program.

 - Bluetooth connection: If you don't have a record player with speakers it's good to have this feature.
 The bluetooth turntable can be easily connected with bluetooth speakers or hifi systems.

 Vintage record player - antique charm for an always up-to-date sound

-Just take a look at auna product gallery to find different models of vintage turntables with a sophisticated design that, in shapes and colours, will make you relive the atmosphere of the golden age of vinyl.
+Just take a look at auna product gallery to find different models of vintage turntables with a sophisticated design.
+That, in shapes and colours, will make you relive the atmosphere of the golden age of vinyl.

-And if you're looking for a truly unusual design, take a look at Verticalo, our sleek, minimalist, belt-driven vertical turntable with a wooden body and fully automatic start/stop system.
-Not only will it bring a new lustre to your records, it will always catch your attention, allowing you to visually savour the flow of your favourite music, groove after groove.
+And if you're looking for a truly unusual design, take a look at Verticalo.
+Our sleek, minimalist, belt-driven vertical turntable with a wooden body and fully automatic start/stop system.
+Not only will it bring a new lustre to your records.
+It will always catch your attention, allowing you to visually savour the flow of your favourite music, groove after groove.